dustinpfister/blog_posts/_posts/lodash_method.md

 ## 1 - lodash _.method in range example

 The \_.method method is intended to be used with other lodash methods like \_.filter that accept a collection as the first argument and then a second argument that is a function that is to be called for each element in that collection.
+In this section I will be going over a few simple examples of this lodash method, and in the process of doing so I will also be touching base on various other lodash features in general as well as another alternatives ways of doing things with lodash.
+This is not any kind of getting started type post wit lodash, let alone with [javaScript in general](/2018/11/27/js-getting-started/) so I trust that you have at least a little experience working with javaScript and various user space libraries such as but not limited to lodash.

 ### 1.1 -